 Key Stage 3 – Curriculum

-Key Stage 4 – Transition
+Key Stage 4 Transition

 Students with Special Educational Needs and Disabilities

-For those students who are identified as having special educational needs, a range of specialised strategies are utilised to ensure progress is made.
-This involves the effective inclusion of all pupils in high quality personalised teaching in lessons, supported, where appropriate, by Teaching Assistants.
+For those students who are identified as having additional educational needs, a range of specialised strategies are utilised to ensure progress is made.
+This involves the effective inclusion of all students in high quality personalised teaching in lessons, supported, where appropriate, by Teaching Assistants.
 We also provide access to specific support on an individual or small group basis and deliver specific and targeted intervention based on advice from specialists in a variety of fields.
 At Key Stage 3 we have a small intervention and nurture group to support students who need more specialised provision.
 This group enables students to develop key skills in core subjects and tailors teaching to specific needs in a supportive and caring environment.

 During their time at All Saints the majority of students will learn and progress through the educational pathway outlined above.
 However, we also recognise that this curriculum offer is not suitable or appropriate for all of our students.
 Where this is the case we offer an alternative pathway that provides personalised support for individual students.
 This can include Level 1 qualifications and The Prince's Trust Award.
 Our guiding principles dictate that it is imperative that all of our students leave All Saints with a sense of personal achievement and are equipped for modern life.